dobriyanchik/dobriyanchik.github.io/_posts/2025-02-20-tips-and-tricks-for-efficient-gui-automation.md

 ## 2. Handle loading indicators in right manner

-It's not enough just to wait fot loading indicator to disappear, usually it takes time for loader even to appear, firstly frontend coluld do some operations on its side and just then show loader, it could take even seconds.
+It's not enough just to wait for loading indicator to disappear, usually it takes time for loader even to appear, firstly frontend could do some operations on its side and just then show loader, it could take even seconds.
 So it's better to wait for loader to appear and then wait for it to disappear.
 Unicorn has built-in mechanism to perform such waits using [LoaderHandler](https://github.com/Unicorn-TAF/ui-core/blob/master/src/Unicorn.UI.Core/Synchronization/LoaderHandler.cs).
 The advices here are:
  - wait for appearance safely, does not fail here: sometimes appearance could be too fast to be caught and waiter can miss loader appearance and continue waiting
  - carefully select indicator appearance timeout to not to loose much time on possible unhandled cases

-# Make things faster
+# Increase speed

 ## 1. Functionality variations testing